dalygbarron/pingo/README.md

 (write-bytes image)
 (write-file path image)
 ```
-Write evaluates to a buffer containing the bytes of a png file representing the
+write-bytes evaluates to a buffer containing the bytes of a png file representing the
 raw pixel data in image, whereas write-file actually writes it to the file.
 image in this case is one of the image structs I mentioned above which is
 important because it stores the width and height which is needed.